Trump's relationship with top Dems 'deteriorating' amid shutdown standoff

 The vote on an actual bill re-opening the government would come late Monday or as late as Tuesday evening, depending on the success of the early Monday vote.

-Trump urged the Senate on Sunday to deploy the so-called “nuclear option” – changing Senate rules to end the filibuster that requires the bills to reach a 60 vote threshold rather than a simple majority.
+Trump urged the Senate on Sunday to deploy the so-called “nuclear option” – changing Senate rules to end the filibuster that requires the bills to reach a 60-vote threshold rather than a simple majority.

 McConnell dismissed the suggestion, noting that the rule will be welcomed once the Republicans become the minority in the Senate.

-As the government shutdown stretches into the work week, some effects of the political standoff could be felt by the general population.
+As the government shutdown stretches into the workweek, some effects of the political standoff could be felt by the general population.

 But White House Budget Director Mick Mulvaney said Sunday that the Americans will not see a “dramatic difference” because, unlike the Obama administration in 2013, the current administration is not trying to “weaponize” the situation.